decaf-project/DECAF/README.md

 # DECAF
 A fork of DECAF Optimized with selective taint propagation idea. configure with --enable-2nd-ccache and then compile.
+See the Wiki page for more details.